Fighting Bogus Band-Aid Solutions, Demanding Real Housing

 Working with graduate students in urban planning, they developed a comprehensive survey to document the problems people have faced as a result of these subsidies.
-Then they took to the streets and surveyed more than 400 homeless and formerly homeless people, coming up with some truly staggering evidence – for example, 70% of people who received a housing subsidy had been to housing court because of problems with that subsidy, and 41% had been in rent arrears due to the city's failure to pay its portion of the rent!
-In 2009, we released the results of these surveys in the groundbreaking report "Time's Up: Homeless New Yorkers Demand Alternatives to Bloomberg's Failed Five Year Plan."
+Then they took to the streets and surveyed more than 400 homeless and formerly homeless people, coming up with some truly staggering evidence – for example, 70% of people who received a housing subsidy had been to housing court because of problems with that subsidy, and 41% had been in rent arrears due to the city’s failure to pay its portion of the rent.!
+In 2009, we released the results of these surveys in the groundbreaking report:

 The research and action of our members helped highlight and fix some of the most egregious problems with the programs, and moved DHS to request that the State of New York expand those eligible for HSP to include homeless shelter residents not currently on welfare but still eligible as low income, including persons receiving SSI, unemployment or in low wage jobs who can’t afford market rent.
 We also exposed substandard housing being offered to shelter residents through press conferences and direct actions where homeless families in substandard apartments told the real story.